Liverpool’s Champions League Future In The Balance

 He managed to get himself booked during the 90 minutes, and despite this, I thought Liverpool manager Jurgen Klopp did a reasonable job of containing his tongue in the after match interview on BT Sports.

 While resisting the chance to bemoan Diego Simeone’s antics (and lets face it, Klopp’s no stranger to running up and down the touchline like a lunatic), he did leave them with the remark “Atletico fans who can a get ticket… welcome to Anfield.”
+In doing this, Klopp has invited the Liverpool fans to make the atmosphere as hostile as possible.

 “I’m not sure if Diego Simeone saw a lot of the game because he was continually animating the crowd.”

-Quote from Liverpool manager, Jurgen Klopp
+Liverpool manager, Jurgen Klopp

 Liverpool’s manager was clearly frustrated with the behaviour of the Spanish side, and their manager.
 This is part and parcel of the game with Atletico though, and the German must surely know he can’t get distracted by the side-show likely to take place in the second leg.